Complete characterizations of hyperbolic Coxeter groups with Sierpi\'nski curve boundary and with Menger curve boundary: Preliminaries and preparations

-By a result of Whyburn \cite{wh}, Sierpi\'nski curve is the unique metrisable topological space which is compact, connected, locally connected, 1-dimensional, without local cut points and planar.
-A somewhat similar result of Anderson \cite{an} characterizes Menger curve as the unique compact metrisable space which is connected, locally connected, 1-dimensional, has no local cut points, and is nowhere planar (nowhere planarity means that no open subset of the space is planar).
+By a result of Whyburn \cite{wh}, the Sierpi\'nski curve is the unique metrizable topological space which is compact, connected, locally connected, 1-dimensional, without local cut points and planar.
+A somewhat similar result of Anderson \cite{an} characterizes the Menger curve as the unique compact metrisable space which is connected, locally connected, 1-dimensional, has no local cut points, and is nowhere planar (nowhere planarity means that no open subset of the space is planar).

-By referring to the above characterizations, M. Kapovich and B. Kleiner made in their paper \cite{kk} the following observation.
+By referring to the above characterizations, the second author and B.~Kleiner made in their paper \cite{kk} the following observation.

-\begin{prop} Let $G$ be a word hyperbolic group, and suppose that its Gromov boundary $\partial G$ is connected, 1-dimensional, and has no local cut points.
+\begin{prop}[M.~Kapovich and B.~Kleiner \cite{kk}] Let $G$ be a word hyperbolic group, and suppose that its Gromov boundary $\partial G$ is connected, 1-dimensional, and has no local cut points.
 Then $\partial G$ is homeomorphic either to the Sierpi\'nski curve or to the Menger curve. \end{prop}

-\subsection{Connectedness and non-existence of local cut points in the Gromov boundary $\partial W$.}
+\subsection{Connectedness and non-existence of local cut points in the Gromov boundary $\partial W$}

-It is a well known fact that once a hyperbolic group is 1-ended then its Gromov boundary is not only connected, but also locally connected (see e.g. Theorem 7.2 in \cite{kb}).
+It is a well known fact that once a hyperbolic group is 1-ended then its Gromov boundary is not only connected, but also locally connected (see e.g.~Theorem 7.2 in \cite{kb}).
 This allows to discuss existence of local cut points in the boundary.
-As far as this issue, we have the following result.
+As far as this issue, we have the following observation, which probably belongs to folklore.

 \begin{prop} Let $(W,S)$ be a Coxeter system, and let $L^\bullet$ be its labelled nerve.
 Suppose also that the group $W$ is infinite and word hyperbolic.
 Then the Gromov boundary $\partial W$ is connected and has no local cut points iff $L^\bullet$ is unseparable and not a 3-cycle. \end{prop}